Y3HGUY/Project-3a/README.md

 # Stock_Data_Visualizer
-Scrum Team 13 Project 3
+Updated for project 3a based from Scrum Team 13 Project 3

 ## Requirements need to be added to local machine for code to work correctly
 -Commands needed